teresahanak/wikipedia-life-expectancy/README.md

 The [References](https://github.com/teresahanak/wikipedia-life-expectancy/blob/main/README.md#references) section, on this page, is inclusive for all notebooks and files within the project.

 ## Run It
-See individual notebooks for standalone instructions.
+See individual notebooks for standalone instructions to start at that step of the project.

 The [Web-scraping step](https://github.com/teresahanak/wikipedia-life-expectancy/blob/main/wp_life_expect_data_collect_thanak_2022_06_10.ipynb) is reproducible, with the following caveats:
 1. Wikipedia evolves with contribution and editing, so scraping even the identical dates will likely result in at least some minor variation in the raw dataset.